Architectural Studies

 About this opportunity

-The preprofessional BSD program in architectural studies offered by The Design School helps students understand architecture as both a cultural expression and technical achievement, and it offers an interdisciplinary approach to architecture.
+- The preprofessional BSD program in architectural studies offered by The Design School helps students understand architecture as both a cultural expression and a technical achievement, and it provides an interdisciplinary approach to architecture.

 This program offers two possible paths: cross-disciplinary focus and professional focus.
 For the first three years, all students take two project-topic courses yearly, together with other classes, to develop their skills.
 In the third year, students intending to pursue professional licensure as a registered architect must declare to their advisor their interest in pursuing the professional focus.